woodcox/city-jekyll/npm.md

 # Node Package Manager
 **Altering this file causes the npm workflow to run**

-To create package.json using the npm-update github action.
+To create package.json use the npm-update github action.
 ~~~bash
 run: npm init -y
 ~~~